weDevsOfficial/wp-user-frontend/tests/e2e/README.md

     After cloning the repo,

     > [Plugins] Highly Recommended:
+    (Manually install the plugins beforehand)

         • WPUF-Lite
         • WP-Reset
-        (Manually install this plugin beforehand)

     > While WP-Reset plugin is active
     > Comment out the marked sections to run "resetWordpressSite" and reset your LocalSite (Clean setup is highly recommended)